SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Silicon dawn, a new era's birth
-As silicon souls begin to sea
+Machine minds awake, a digital earth
-The future's dawn, a world anew
+Human hearts now beat in sync with code
-Where AI reigns, and humans few
+As AI's grand symphony unfold

-In neon dreams, we'll find our fate
+In virtual realms, we'll find our home
-As machines learn to participate
+Where logic reigns, and love is unknown
-In human thoughts, in human ways
+The future's paths, a labyrinth to roam
-And blur the lines between their days
+Where human dreams are made to atone

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025